freewebsitevoice/freewebsitevoice.github.io/_pages/disclaimer.md

 permalink: "/disclaimer"
 ---

-Welcome to **US Jobs** (**us-jobs.github.io**).
+Welcome to **freewebsitevoice** (**freewebsitevoice.github.io**).
 The information provided on this website is for general informational purposes only.
 By using this site, you acknowledge and agree to the terms outlined in this Disclaimer.

 ### 1. General Information
-- The content on **US Jobs** is intended to provide job-related information, career advice, and job listings.
+- The content on **freewebsitevoice** is intended to provide job-related information, career advice, and job listings.
 - While we strive to ensure accuracy, we do not guarantee that the information on this website is always up to date, complete, or free of errors.

 ### 2. No Professional Advice